Get Started with a Sensor App

 More About the Science Journal App and Sensors

 In this series, we will be covering additional tips for managing and using observations and for working with individual sensors in the Science Journal app.
-To learn more about working with sensors and recording data, read the next post in this series, Sensor Savvy with the Science Journal App.
+To learn more about working with sensors and recording data, read the next post in this series, Sensor Savvy with a Mobile Phone App.